korlibs/korge/docs/korma/binpacker/index.md

 ## BinPacker

-`BinPacker` allows to place rectangles thighly packed without overlapping in a reduced space.
+`BinPacker` allows to place rectangles tightly packed without overlapping in a reduced space.
 A popular use case is generating atlases; packing several smaller images in a texture either at compilation time, or dynamically at runtime.